PlusOne/hmac-file-server/README.md

 ### `GracefulShutdown(server *http.Server, ctx context.Context, cancel context.CancelFunc)`
 Handles graceful shutdown of the server, ensuring all ongoing requests are completed before stopping.

+### `checkStorageSpace(storagePath string, minFreeBytes int64) error`
+Checks if the storage path has at least the specified minimum free bytes available.
+Returns an error if there is not enough free space.

+### `parseSize(sizeStr string) (int64, error)`
+Parses a size string (e.g., "100MB", "2GB") and returns the size in bytes.
+Returns an error if the size string is invalid.

 ## Configuration Options

 The HMAC File Server can be configured using the `config.toml` file or environment variables.
 Below are the available configuration options along with their descriptions: